totti0223/lucid4keras/README.md

 # Lucid for Keras (lucid4keras)

+Note: Generating more than one image (batch mode) is under debugging.

 Want to generate beautiful images by [Feature Visualization](https://distill.pub/2017/feature-visualization/) that [lucid](https://github.com/tensorflow/lucid) does with Keras models?

 The codes provided by lucid imports tensorflow graph.
 This wrapper adds a additional function to make keras model feed to lucid.
 Kept the structure of lucid as it is as possible so majority of the its function (e.g. transform_f, param_f, objective_f) can be used.